 The TeslaModelS

-interface extends the properties of the Wheel
+interface extends the properties of Wheel

-and the Charger
+and Charger

 .
-Instead of dumping all of the properties in a single interface, it is a good practice to make separate interfaces for handling different components.
+Instead of dumping all of the properties in a single interface, it is good practice to make separate interfaces for handling different components.

-Type aliases are used for giving a name to a combination of different types in TypeScript.
+Type aliases are used to give a name to a combination of different types in TypeScript.
+For example, we can create a type of either string

 or null